Conditional Frechet Inception Distance: Conditional Frechet Inception Distance

 \section{Conditional Frechet Inception Distance}

-In practice, generative models are typically evaluated using a special case of MWD known as FID.
+In practice, generative models are typically evaluated using a special case of WD known as FID.
 FID is a successful approximation that tradeoffs sample and computational complexities with expressive power.
 First, it restricts the attention to multivariate normal marginals which involve only second order statistics.
-Second, it does not work directly with $y$ and $\hat y$, but with their Inception embeddings which are hopefully of lower dimension and ``more Gaussian''.
-These nonlinear embeddings are critical in practice, but, for simplicity, we assume that the data was already embedded.
+Second, it does not work directly with $y$ and $\hat y$, but with their embeddings which are hopefully of lower dimension and ``more Gaussian''.
+These nonlinear embeddings are very important and will be examined in the experimental section, but, in this section, we assume that the data was previously embedded and work directly with $\{x,y,\hat y\}$.